diniaouri/GR-EN-A-DE-Explorer/README.md

 | `examples/example_dataset.csv`   | Sidebar → **Dataset `.csv`** uploader, then **🚀 Load files** |
 | `examples/edge_importance_sample.csv` | **Edge Importance** tab → upload → **📥 Load files** |

-The example graph is fully synthetic (30 nodes, neutral placeholder text) and is only meant to demonstrate the interface.

 ## Input file formats (to use your own data)